arq5x/bedtools2/docs/content/general-usage.rst

 10. **strand2** - Defines the strand for the second end of the feature.
 Either '+' or '-'.
  - *This column is optional*.
  - *Use "." for unknown*.
-11. **Any number of additional, user-defined fields** - BEDTools allows one to add as many additional fields to the normal, 10-column BEDPE format as necessary.
+11. **Any number of additional, user-defined fields** - bedtools allows one to add as many additional fields to the normal, 10-column BEDPE format as necessary.
 These columns are merely "passed through" **pairToBed** and **pairToPair** and are not part of any analysis.
 One would use these additional columns to add extra information (e.g., edit distance for each end of an alignment, or "deletion", "inversion", etc.) to each BEDPE feature.
  - *These additional columns are optional*.

 Entries from an typical BEDPE file:
 ::

   chr1  100   200   chr5  5000  5100  bedpe_example1  30   +  -
   chr9  1000  5000  chr9  3000  3800  bedpe_example2  100  +  -

 Entries from a BEDPE file with two custom fields added to each record:
 ::

   chr1  10    20    chr5  50    60    a1     30       +    -  0  1
   chr9  30    40    chr9  80    90    a2     100      +    -  2  1

 ----------------------
-4.1.3 GFF format
+GFF format
 ----------------------
 The GFF format is described on the Sanger Institute's website (http://www.sanger.ac.uk/resources/software/gff/spec.html).
 The GFF description below is modified from the definition at this URL.
-All nine columns in the GFF format description are required by BEDTools.
+All nine columns in the GFF format description are required by bedtools.

 1. **seqname** - The name of the sequence (e.g. chromosome) on which the feature exists.
  - *Any string can be used*.
 For example, "chr1", "III", "myChrom", "contig1112.23".